DaleOrders/AWS-Study-Notes/README.md

 Schema Conversion Tool or SCT can perform conversions between database types.
 It is not used for databases of the same type (On-premises MySQL to RDS MySQL).

-DMS can us snowball for large database migrations (multi-TB)
+DMS can use snowball for large database migrations (multi-TB)
 - Step 1: Use SCT to extract data locally and move to a snowball device.
 - Step 2: Ship the device back to AWS.
 They load onto an S3 bucket.
 - Step 3: DMS migrates from S3 into the target store.
 - Step 4: Change Data Capture (CDC) can capture changes, and via S3 intermediary they are also written to the target database.

 This process uses SCT because you are converting the data engine into a generic file when you store it on a snowball device.
+Hence it needs to be used even if the database type is not changing (On-premises MySQL to RDS MySQL).

 DMS is the default service used to migrate databases.